tonethar/IGME-330-Master/notes/firebase-2.md

 ## I. Overview

-- Here we will see how to posting high scores to Firebase
+- Here we will see how to post high scores to Firebase

 ## II.
 Start code